The Perfect Pitch

 Now you’ve got their attention!

-Then make sure your posture is strong so that you’re projecting power and confidence.
-There’s a short video here you can watch to learn this.
-I call it the Bespoken Technique of Posture.
 Why is it important?
 Would you trust a chair that appeared wobbly?
-You might hesitate to invest in a person who looks or sounds a bit wobbly too!
-Plus, whether you’re sitting or standing, you need to ensure that you’re supporting your voice in the room so that you are totally present, projecting and engaged.
+You might hesitate to invest in someone who looks or sounds a bit shaky, too!
+Plus, whether you’re sitting or standing, you need to support your voice in the room so that you are totally present, projecting and engaged.

 And when you end, remember to thank your audience for their gracious attention!
 Thank you for reading this article; I’d love to read and respond to your thoughts.